Discover Oman : Neighbourhoods

 Madinat as Sultan Qaboos is located slightly higher up, to the right of the main road when approaching from the north, opposite Qurm.
 It's mainly a residential area, popular with the expatriate population.
 There's a small shopping mall and several nice, high-quality restaurants.

 Wedged between Mutrah and Madinat as Sultan Qaboos, Qurm is the most dynamic of the three.
 This is where most of the shopping malls are concentrated: Al-Araimi Complex, Sabco Center, Capital Commercial Center...
 People come here to stroll around, strolling from one floor to the next amidst stores selling fabrics, clothing, sports equipment, hi-fi, books, etc., or to take a break or enjoy a meal in one of the many restaurants in the area...
-Qurm is also Muscat's green lung, thanks to its park (Qurm Heights Park) and, above all, its nature reserve: the Qurm National Park and Nature Reserve, with its wide expanses of greenery, lake, rose garden, mangrove swamp where many species of birds nest, and so on.
+Qurm is also Muscat's green lung, thanks to its park (Qurm Heights Park) and, above all, its nature reserve, Qurm National Park and Nature Reserve, which boasts large areas of greenery, a lake, a rose garden, a mangrove where many species of birds nest, and so on.
 A favorite haunt of the expatriate and Omani populations, the reserve is often visited in the evenings and at weekends by local families who come to stroll, bask, practice sports or enjoy leisure activities...

 The other two parts of Qurm run all the way to Al Ghubrah without ever losing sight of the beach: long, beautiful, sandy.
 No wonder the area has been snapped up by major hotel chains such as Intercontinental, Crowne Plaza, W or Hyatt (Grand Hyatt).
 The area is actually quite pleasant, with its path following the seafront in the shade of palm trees.
 Quiet in the morning, the area comes alive in the afternoon, when the beach is invaded by soccer players, families and couples.
-In the evening, the guinguettes light up, and some Muscat residents take advantage of the cool coastline for a picnic.
+In the evening, the "guinguettes" light up and some Muscat residents come to enjoy the coolness of the coast for a picnic.
 Popular and renowned, the district is home to most embassies and ministries, and also welcomes night owls.

 Historic districts - Ruwi, Mutrah, Muscat